Su Hui-Yu

 ABOUT THE ARTIST

 Su Hui-Yu (b.
-1976, Taipei) is a video artist and movie director working at the intersection of film, performance, and installation to explore the connection between mass media, pop culture, memories of martial law and the post-colonial history of Taiwan.
-Often foregrounding marginalised voices and drawing on popular culture, Su employs the approach of re-shooting as a method to create new works, revisiting past, unfinished, tabooed, and misunderstood narratives, events and figures to open new readings of collective memory—not as nostalgia, but as an active and critical rewriting.
+1976, Taipei) is an artist and filmmaker working at the intersection of video, performance, and installation to explore the connection between mass media, post-colonial history, identity and technology.
+Often foregrounding marginalised voices and drawing on popular culture, Su employs re-shooting as a method to revisit unfinished, tabooed, and misunderstood narratives from the past, opening up new readings of collective memory—not as nostalgia, but as an active and critical rewriting.

 ABOUT THE CURATORS